johnpapa/angular-ngrx-data/docs/entity-actions.md

 each with its own informative `type`, as long as they share the same `entityName` and `entityOp`.

-The optional `label` parameter of the `EntityActionFactory.create()` method makes it easy to produce meaningful _EntityActions_.
+The optional `tag` parameter of the `EntityActionFactory.create()` method makes it easy to produce meaningful _EntityActions_.

-You don't have to specify a label.
-The `entityName` is the default label that appears between brackets in the formatted `type`, e.g., `'[Hero] ngrx-data/query-all'`.
+You don't have to specify a tag.
+The `entityName` is the default tag that appears between brackets in the formatted `type`, e.g., `'[Hero] ngrx-data/query-all'`.

 Here's an example that uses the injectable `EntityActionFactory` to construct the default "query all heroes" action.